xtuml/bridgepoint/doc-bridgepoint/process/Developer Getting Started Guide.md

       - [Maven](https://maven.apache.org/install.html)

     - __MAC__
-      - Install pypy and git (we suggest via homebrew)
+      - Install flex, bison, pypy and git (we suggest via homebrew)

     - __LINUX__ - Linux Ubuntu installation commands are presented below.
 If installing in a different Linux distribution you must use the [commands appropriate for your Linux distribution](https://github.com/xtuml/bridgepoint/blob/master/doc-bridgepoint/process/FAQ.md#linux).